Important Facts About Shoulder Pain

 The shoulder is a complex joint.
 It is composed of 4 muscles, 2 tendons, 3 ligaments, and 3 bones.
 The shoulder is the most mobile joint in the body, making it the least stable joint in the body.
+As a result, shoulder injuries and pain are a common occurrence.
 Surgery is not always the answer.
 There are many noninvasive treatments to try before considering surgery.

 Each of your shoulders is a tiny, fluid-filled sac known as a bursa.
 Bursae help reduce friction between the bones in your joints.
 If the bursa in your shoulder becomes inflamed, it leads to a condition known as shoulder bursitis.
 Causes can include injury, overuse, or medical conditions that cause joint inflammation, such as rheumatoid arthritis.
 Shoulder bursitis is also known as “subacromial bursitis.”
 It can be treated in a variety ways, both at home and in a doctor’s office.

 Shoulder bursitis and tendinitis are common causes of shoulder pain and stiffness.
 They indicate swelling (inflammation) of a particular area within the shoulder joint.
 The shoulder joint is kept stable by a group of muscles called the rotator cuff as well as the biceps tendon.
 These muscles and tendons keep the upper arm bone (humerus) within the shoulder socket (glenoid).
 When the rotator cuff tendons or the biceps tendon become inflamed and irritated it is called rotator cuff tendinitis and bicipital tendinitis.